imjackson/jacksongpack.com/README.md

 -   LICENSE
 -   robots.txt

+The build script will also inject a line into the robots.txt file which points to the sitemap location (/sitemap.xml).
+A sitemap is not included in this repo, as it is created at build time.

 Run the script with: `./build`, or direct your host to run `./build` before deploying and ensure that the public directory is set to `dist/`.

 ## Development Dependencies